-Please note: the stromatolites can currently be seen from the Hamelin Pool quarry, however the viewing boardwalk is closed due to damage caused by Cyclone Seroja and the rebuild is proposed to commence in 2023.
+Please note: the stromatolites can currently be seen from the Hamelin Pool quarry however, the view is limited.
+The boardwalk is closed due to damage caused by Cyclone Seroja and the rebuild is proposed to commence in 2023.
 For further information on the impact of Cyclone Seroja and potential disruptions to travel plans, please refer to this page.

 How the Hamelin Pool Stromatolites Formed